 The physics staff, therapists and the physician review the treatment delivery on a weekly basis.

 Patients meet with the nurse and the physician on a weekly basis to discuss their progress.

-- Daily, weekly and quarterly physics quality checks
+- Daily, monthly and annual physics quality checks

 Medical physicists checks the machines functionality, output and accuracy regularly.

 - Daily patient identification and treatment parameter read back